valorem-labs-inc/trade-interfaces/README.md

 This allows the client to programmatically determine the cause of an error and take appropriate action.

+## Rate limiting

+Rate limits are applied to certain services and methods in the Valorem Trade API.
+These rate limits are subject to change and are not guaranteed.
+Details about any applied rate limits can be found on the service and method documentation.

 ## Primitive data types

 The trade API defines some primitive data types mirroring a subset of